Automotive Technology

 Syllabus • Locations and Class Schedule

-This course is a lab course designed to give students practical work experience to diagnose, repair, and/or understand the components of engine repair, auto transmissions/transaxles, and auto service management.
-Concurrent enrollment in AUT251 Engine Repair, AUT255 Auto Transmission/Transaxles II and AUT261 Auto Service Management is required.
+This lab course is designed to give students practical work experience in diagnosing, repairing, and understanding the components of engine repair, auto transmission/transaxles, and auto service management.
+Concurrent enrollment in AUT193, AUT201, AUT211, and AUT221 is required.

 Syllabus • Locations and Class Schedule